 Studying abroad is a major, life-changing opportunity, but endless questions exist in the process of heading overseas.
 Understand the benefits of studying abroad with us, prepare for your international experience, and ensure your dream becomes a reality.

-Isamar Pineda, 2014-15 Antarctica Sustainability student blogger, writes: Hello, my name is Isamar Pineda, and I am currently in my third year at the University at Buffalo majoring in international studies.
-When I graduate, I hope to obtain a job in the international sector and join the Peace Corps while traveling as much as possible. […]
+Hi everyone, my name is Olivia Carros and I am a second year student at the Ohio State University studying Environmental Policy and Decision Making with a minor in Cultural Anthropology.
+Once I graduate, I hope to obtain a Masters in Environmental Social Science and join the Peace Corps while traveling to different countries as […]